jaredszajkowski/jaredszajkowski.github.io/content/posts/reusable-extensible-python-functions-financial-data-analysis/index.md

         Number of decimal places for y-axis labels. y_tick_spacing : int
         Spacing for the y-axis ticks.
+    y_tick_rotation : int, optional
+        Rotation angle for the y-axis tick labels (default: 0). plot_OLS_regression_line : bool
+        Whether to plot an OLS regression line on the scatter plot.
+    OLS_column : str
+        Column name for the OLS regression line. plot_Ridge_regression_line : bool
+        Whether to plot a Ridge regression line on the scatter plot.
+    Ridge_column : str
+        Column name for the Ridge regression line. plot_RidgeCV_regression_line : bool
+        Whether to plot a RidgeCV regression line on the scatter plot.
+    RidgeCV_column : str
+        Column name for the RidgeCV regression line. regression_constant : bool
-    grid : bool
+        Whether to include a constant term in the regression models. grid : bool
         Whether to display a grid on the plot. legend : bool